apple/servicetalk/servicetalk-examples/src/main/java/io/servicetalk/examples/http/service/composition/README.md

 - [ ] ServiceTalk `Executor` does not provide a way to do blocking execute, i.e. a way to execute task and return.
 This makes it hard for blocking usecases to do timeouts since timeout requires another thread.
 Users can use JDK `ExecutorService` but that means they have to manage threadpools at two places: ServiceTalk and `ExecutorService`.
-- [ ] Timeout is a widely used operator that is missing.